kchia/blockchain-developer-bootcamp-final-project/README.md

 ## Next Steps

 - Use Chainlink keepers and external adapters to make the elliptical art NFTs truly dynamic that evolve with provably random attributes that change over
-- Set up Chainlink nodes on a local blockchain for development
+- Set up Chainlink nodes on a local blockchain for development.
+The majority of the tests are not working because testing Chainlink-powered smart contracts on rinkeby does not seem to be well-supported right now, and there's limited documentation on unit testing Chainlink-powered smart contracts with truffle.
+Hardhat seems to offer better support, so I might look into this option in the future.
 - Build out a form that allows the user to submit the elliptical art image to be stored on Filecoin
 - Build out a basic backend (possibly using the `json-server` library already configured in the project) that can automatically handle the tasks in `./contracts/scripts` via a RESTful interface, such as creating the metadata for each NFT, setting the tokenURI for each NFT, and deploying the metadata automatically to nft.storage